 Both vaccines have been shown to be safe and offer high levels of protection and have been given regulatory approval by the independent Medicines and Healthcare Products Regulatory Agency (MHRA).

-Last week (Friday 8 January) the Moderna vaccine was also approved by the MHRA - its roll out is expected later in the spring.
+The Moderna vaccine has also approved by the MHRA - its roll out is expected later in the spring.

-And by mid-February, the target is to vaccinate over 12 million people in the top four priority groups - this includes, NHS and social care staff, people over the age of 70 and those on the NHS shielded patients' list.
+And met the government's target to offer a first vaccination to all people in the top four priority groups - this includes, NHS and social care staff, people over the age of 70 and those on the NHS shielded patients' list - by 15 February 2021.